dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 3/README.md

 # NSX Downloadables for K8S
 [Back to Table of Contents](https://github.com/dumlutimuralp/k8s-with-nsx-t-2.5.x/tree/master/Part%203#Table-of-Contents)

+NSX Container Plug-in for Kubernetes and Cloud Foundry - Installation and Administration Guide, published [here](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.5/ncp-kubernetes/GUID-FB641321-319D-41DC-9D16-37D6BA0BC0DE.html), guides the user on the installation steps.
+In this article a more simplified and explanatory view is provided.

 Kubernetes related NSX files can be downloaded from NSX-T download page at my.vmware.com (shown below)

 ![](2019-12-16_17-38-09.jpg)